Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/492

-The National Saving Certificate or NSC is a fixed-income savings scheme that an individual can open with any Indian post office branch.
-It is a low-risk investment option offered by the Government of India that encourages budding investors and people with small to medium incomes to invest and grow their wealth.
+The National Saving Certificate or NSC is a fixed-income savings scheme that you can open with any Indian post office branch.
+It is a low-risk investment and saving option offered by the Government of India that encourages budding investors and people with small to medium incomes to invest and grow their wealth.

-An individual can start investing in the National Saving Certificate Scheme with a small amount of ₹1,000 as the initial investment or any amount above that is a multiple of ₹100.
-After that, they can increase their investment amount when feasible.
+You can start investing in the National Saving Certificate Scheme with a small initial investment of ₹1,000 or any amount above that is a multiple of ₹100.
+After that, you can increase your investment amount when feasible.

-The interest rate on National Saving Certificate Scheme allows an investor to get regular returns.
+The interest rate on the National Saving Certificate Scheme allows you to get regular returns.
 The better part is that the interest earned on the NSC gets auto-compounded and re-invested yearly.

 Subscribing to the NSC with an investment of up to ₹1.5 lakhs can result in tax savings under Section 80C.
 The interest received on the certificates is added to the initial investment and comes under tax deduction.

 For example, if you purchase ₹1,000 in certificates, you are eligible for a tax credit on that original investment amount in the first year.
-However, in the second year, you can claim a tax deduction for both the NSC investment(s) and the interest received in the first year.
-Because interest is added to the original investment and compounded annually, this is the case.
+However, in the second year, you can claim a tax deduction for the NSC investment(s) and the interest received in the first year.

-Although the National Saving Certificate Scheme is a reliable and safe savings scheme that the government backs.
-NSC is a great investment option for low-risk investors, which makes it a good option for diversifying your portfolio.
-However, if you are a high-risk investor, there are a few others that you can explore.
-Some of these options might possess a little more risk but are worth consideration for your financial growth in the longer term.
+NSC is a reliable and safe savings scheme, making it a great investment option for low-risk investors.
+However, if you are a high-risk investor, there are a few other options that you can explore.
+Some of these options might pose a little more risk but are worth considering for your financial growth in the long term.

 ULIPs are modern investment tools with dual insurance benefits and investments in the same plan.
-ULIP allows the policyholder to invest in the market-linked security based on their risk appetite.
+They allow the policyholder to invest in a market-linked security based on their risk appetite.
 For example, a policyholder can opt for safer investment options like bonds if they have a low-risk appetite.

-If you are looking for more options for National Savings Scheme, you can consider the guaranteed savings plan option.
-In this plan, you have to ensure that you are investing a fixed amount every month or year for a fixed term.
-After this fixed term, you will get returns, which will be pre-decided at the start of the policy.
+If you are looking for more options for the National Savings Scheme, you can consider the guaranteed savings plan option.
+In this plan, you must ensure that you invest a fixed amount every month or year for a fixed term.
+After this fixed term, you will get returns pre-decided at the start of the policy.

 PPF is a long-term investment plan with a long maturity period.
-The interest rate is variable and compounded annually.
-It offers higher flexibility in terms of investments and withdrawals.
-While NSC is a fixed-income instrument with a maturity period, the NSC interest rate is fixed and compounded annually.
+The interest rate is variable and compounded annually, offering higher flexibility regarding investments and withdrawals.
+While the NSC is a fixed-income instrument with a maturity period, the NSC interest rate is fixed and compounded annually.

-ELSS is a type of tax-saving mutual fund that finances primarily in equities.
+ELSS is a type of mutual tax-saving fund that is primarily financed in equities.
 It has the potential for higher returns but also carries higher market risk.
 On the other hand, NSC is a risk-free investment with a fixed interest rate.
 It does not offer any exposure to equity markets.

 Tax-saving FDs are offered by banks for a fixed tenure.
 The interest earned is taxable.
 They provide fixed returns and are relatively safer.
 NSC is issued by the government and is considered a safe investment.
 For NSC, interest earned is compounded annually, but TDS is not applicable.